We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - slow wound healing

 - bleeding in the skin or around hair follicles

 Vitamin C deficiency is fairly rare in developed countries.
-To develop a vitamin C deficiency, you would have to consume less than 10 milligrams per day of vitamin C for at least multiple weeks to months.
+To develop a vitamin C deficiency, you would have to consume less than

 Good dietary sources of vitamin C include: